GigaRat/GigaRat/README.md

-I am Jinx, alias' are GigaRat, Ghosstii
+I am Seb, alias' are GigaRat, Ghossti

 Currently working on a 24 total hour visual novel dating sim game with cooking mama elements.
 I am the game designer/developer and my team mate is the composer.